CHM files (Compiled HTML Help) are the standard for software documentation on Windows. Whether you're a

 Once installed, launch the application.
 You will be greeted by the start screen.

-To start a new project, navigate to File > New in the top menu, or simply press
+To create a new CHM file, navigate to File > New in the top menu, or simply press

 Ctrl+N.